-Hong Huynh earned her Bachelor of Criminal Law in University of Law of Ho Chi Minh City, then obtained her Law Practice Certificate from Vietnam Ministry of Justice.
-She advises and represents clients on all legal matters relating to domestic enterprises, foreign invested enterprises, and Vietnamese individuals residing overseas.
+Hong Huynh earned her Bachelor of Criminal Law at the University of Law of Ho Chi Minh City, then obtained her Law Practice Certificate from the Vietnam Ministry of Justice.
+She advises and represents clients on all legal matters relating to domestic enterprises, foreign-invested enterprises, and Vietnamese individuals residing overseas.

-• Advising non-local clients and overseas Vietnamese individuals on matters relating to civil, marital, and wills and trusts matters;
+- Advising non-local clients and overseas Vietnamese individuals on civil, marital, wills, and trusts matters;

-• Providing legal advice to corporations in civil litigation maters, business law, labor law and administrative law;
+- Providing legal advice to corporations in civil litigation matters, business law, labor law, and administrative law;

-• Consulting corporate clients in immigration matters, including submitting their visa applications and obtaining temporary residence cards and work permits.
+- Consulting corporate clients in immigration matters, including submitting their visa applications and obtaining temporary residence cards and work permits; and

-o Appearing as authorized representative in various types of legal proceedings;
+- Appearing as an authorized representative in various types of legal proceedings;

-o Participating as defense counsel various types of legal proceedings;
+- Participating as defense counsel in various types of legal proceedings; and

-o Negotiating successful settlements for many clients in the course of participation in legal proceedings;
+- Negotiating successful settlements for many clients in the course of participation in legal proceedings.

 Clients Represented for Business Consulting: